 The ECSII uses an algorithm that integrates the service intensity needs for each of the six domains into a single Service Intensity score.
 Using the ECSII, different providers and agencies can collaborate with families and each other to provide services at specific levels of Service Intensity that are individualized while still considering the priorities and strengths of the family.
 Though the ECSII is diagnosis independent and non-prescriptive regarding which specific services are needed, it does provide information and guidance for effective service planning.

 What does the ECSII do?

-- Can be used as a metric to monitor progress in treatment.Assists in assessment of program effectiveness at a systems level.
+- It can be used as a metric to measure and monitor progress in treatment.Assists in assessment of program effectiveness at a systems level.

 What doesn't the ECSII do?

 - It does not provide a clinical diagnosis for a child or family.

 - It does not prescribe a specific plan or setting.

 - It does not replace a comprehensive clinical evaluation or judgement.

 Who can benefit from use of the ECSII?